Oklahoma City: Extreme weather

 Oklahoma City has an active severe weather season from March through June, especially during April and May.
 Being in the center of what is colloquially referred to as Tornado Alley, it is prone to widespread and severe tornadoes, as well as severe hailstorms and occasional derechoes.
 Tornadoes occur every month of the year, and a secondary smaller peak also occurs during autumn, especially in October.
 The Oklahoma City metropolitan area is one of the most tornado-prone major cities in the world, with about 150 tornadoes striking within the city limits since 1890.
 Since the time weather records have been kept, Oklahoma City has been struck by 13 violent tornadoes, eleven rated F/EF4 and two rated F/EF5.

-On May 3, 1999, parts of Oklahoma City and surrounding communities were impacted by a tornado.
-It was the last U.S. tornado to be given a rating of F5 on the Fujita scale before the Enhanced Fujita scale replaced it in 2007.
+On May 3, 1999, parts of Oklahoma City and surrounding communities were impacted by a particularly violent tornado, which would be the last recorded in the U.S. to be given a rating of F5 on the original Fujita scale prior to its replacement by the Enhanced Fujita scale in 2007.
 While the tornado was in the vicinity of Bridge Creek to the southwest, wind speeds of 318 mi/h were estimated by a mobile Doppler radar, the highest wind speeds ever recorded on Earth.
-A second top-of-the-scale tornado occurred on May 20, 2013; South Oklahoma City, along with Newcastle and Moore, was hit by an EF5 tornado.
-The tornado was 0.5 to 1.3 mi wide and killed 23 people.
+A second top-of-the-scale tornado occurred on May 20, 2013, when an EF5—estimated to be 0.5 to 1.3 mi in width—struck portions of South Oklahoma City, Newcastle and Moore; 23 people, including eight children at a Moore elementary school, were killed by the tornado.
 On May 31, less than two weeks after the May 20 event, another outbreak affected the Oklahoma City area.
 Within Oklahoma City, the system spawned an EF1 and an EF0 tornado, and in El Reno to the west, an EF3 tornado occurred.
 This lattermost tornado, which was heading in the direction of Oklahoma City before it dissipated, had a width of 2.6 mi, making it the widest tornado ever recorded.
 Additionally, winds over 295 mi/h were measured, one of the two highest wind records for a tornado.

 With 19.48 in of rainfall, May 2015 was Oklahoma City's record-wettest month since record-keeping began in 1890.
 Across Oklahoma and Texas generally, there was a record flooding in the latter part of the month.